tnagler/quickpool/README.md

 ### Local thread pool

-Thread pols can also be set up manually, with an arbitrary number of threads.
+A [`ThreadPool`](https://tnagler.github.io/tpool/classtpool_1_1ThreadPool.html) can also be set up manually, with an arbitrary number of threads.
 When the pool goes out of scope, all threads joined.

 ```cpp
 {